-SARAH DIXON – CEO and PRESIDENT
+SARAH DIXON – CEO & PRESIDENT

-Sarah has 25 years of experience working across all areas of adolescent health and development, including intervention and treatment, counseling, education, and community-wide youth development.
+Sarah has over 30 years of experience working across all areas of adolescent health and development, including intervention and treatment, counseling, education, and community-wide youth development.
 She has worked with thousands of young people in developing leadership, public service, advocacy, and positive social change efforts at local, state, and national levels.

 A co-founder of Faribault’s Community of Promise Collaborative, she was appointed chair of the Juvenile Justice Advisory Committee by the Governor, and has served two four-year terms.
 She also serves on a number of local and statewide boards dedicated to the health and well-being of young people.

 As one who loves her work, she quotes Margaret Wheatley: “What brings us together is our compassion – our dream of how to make a difference for the good.”
 She also loves spending time with her family at Leech Lake and traveling.